tkoch96/root_dns_latency/root_dns_latency.md

 There are many descriptions of DNS \cite{kurose2010computer}, \cite{cloudflare_dns_tutorial}, and we by no means attempt to give an introductory lesson.
 The DNS is a means by which user requests for human-readable hostnames are mapped to IP addresses.
 Typically, a user will send DNS requests in the form of UDP packets to one or more recursive resolvers (RR's) provided by their ISP\footnote{ The user can specify whatever RR they wish, but one can sensibly assume the typical user's RR is set by the ISP, broadcasted through DHCP. }.
 The RR then requests the records from a root DNS server, top level domain (TLD) server and authoritative DNS (ADNS) server corresponding to the record the user requested.
 Since each request is a correspondence between the RR and a remote server, there can be several requests made by the RR for a single end-user request. \break \break
 In practice, there is quite a lot of potential for caching these DNS records, thus removing unnecessary steps of the recursion outlined above.
 Each DNS server provides a time-to-live (TTL) with each record they return, specifying the duration in seconds for which the record can be kept locally cached.
 After this duration, the record should be deleted from the cache of the RR \cite{rfc_1035}.
 It has been observed that more heavily accessed websites tend to purposefully set the TTL of their DNS records to be some small value, evidence of fine-grained traffic engineering \cite{callahan2013modern}.
 Hence the popularity of a website does not make it more likely to live in the cache of an RR.
 Nevertheless, RR's can pre-fetch records for popular websites.
 For example, a configuration setting on the popular resolver BIND specifies whether or not BIND should prefetch (recently accessed) records set to expire soon \cite{bind9_config}.
 In contrast to heavily accessed sites, TLD records tend to have long TTL's.
 For example, the COM TLD record (one of the most popular) has a TTL of 2 days.
 One might speculate that, since the most popular websites fall into ten or so popular TLD's \cite{alexa_topsites}, that a request to the root server would rarely occur.
-In this scenario, a user fetching example.com would only generate a request for the COM NS record once every 2 days.
+In this scenario, a user fetching example.com would only generate a request for, say, the COM NS record once every 2 days.
 Furthermore, some commercial RR's are known to cache the entire root table locally.
-Since there are only 1,000 or so TLD's, the memory requirements are quite inexpensive and caching these records provides potential for latency savings.
+Since there are only 1,000 or so TLD's, the memory requirements are quite inexpensive and caching these records provides potential for latency savings. \cite{allman_eliminate} goes one step further to suggest every RR should have a local copy of the root. \break
 On top of all of this structure, there can be multiple RR's (a sort of hierarchy of RR's) among which a query traverses before a third party (root, TLD, ADNS) is finally queried.
 This hierarchy compounds the potential effects of local caching. \break \break
 Caching at remote RR's is wonderful, and can greatly reduce DNS query resolution time.
 Indeed since the typical user's RR is run by their \textit{local} ISP, generally the user will experience negligible latency for a DNS query if they hit a warm cache.
 Modern browsers and operating systems have taken this one step further and engage in a number of practices that further aid the user.
 Operating systems or browsers are known to locally cache DNS records, as these records are small (compared to say, an image).
 Software can go even further, refreshing records in the cache that are about to expire (just as a RR can do).
 Features such as link prefetching in Chrome and Firefox, where the browser will send DNS requests for all links on a page, allow the user to completely "skip" the DNS resolution process in certain scenarios.
 All this being said, it is unfortunately quite difficult to quantify the extent to which these features save users time.
 Users request web services through an idiosyncratic combination of browsers, web sites, operating systems, personalized settings \footnote{ For example, users can opt out of the link prefetching mechanism in Chrome. }, physical locations, bandwidths, devices, ISP's, and RR's.
-On top of this, all the optimizations just mentioned can be undone through poor configuration or a conservative manager of the RR, as we will now discuss.
+On top of this, all the optimizations just mentioned can be undone through poor configuration, a conservative manager of the RR, or software inefficiencies as we will now discuss.